-The nuclear energy
+Nuclear Energy

-Unlike chemical reactions characterized by conservation of mass, radioactive reactions exhibit a mass deficit of the products compared to the original reactive elements.
-This gap in mass is indeed converted into huge amount of energy (which is denoted in equations (7.7)-(7.10)).
-This generated energy, termed nuclear energy is used in nuclear power plants to produce electricity.
-Petroleum costs are considerably saved by adopting this method of electricity generation and according to many, thanks to this adopted way the environment is protected from pollution combustion.
-However, management of nuclear power plants towards safety require huge special care; any nuclear leakage may cause catastrophes for humans health.
-One may cite the terrible accident happened in Chernobyl nuclear reactor in the Ukraine (ex-Soviet Union) in 1986 causing around thousands of cancer deaths over many years.
-In addition, one may talk about nuclear waste generated from reactions; those need considerable time to degrade leading their radioactivity to cease, beside their poisonous effect to humans.
-Hence getting rid of this waste presents a real challenge.
+Unlike chemical reactions characterized by conservation of mass, radioactive reactions exhibit a mass deficit compared to the original reactive elements.
+This mass gap is converted into a huge amount of energy (which is denoted in equations (7.7)-(7.10)).
+This generated energy, called nuclear energy, is used in nuclear power plants to produce electricity.
+Petroleum costs are considerably saved by adopting this method of electricity generation and, according to many, using nuclear energy protects the environment from combustion pollution.
+However, the safe management of nuclear power plants requires special care; any nuclear leakage may be catastrophic for human health.
+As an example, consider the accident at the Chernobyl nuclear reactor in Ukraine (ex-Soviet Union) in 1986, which caused thousands of cancer deaths over many years.
+In addition, one must consider the nuclear waste generated from reactions, which needs considerable time to degrade to a non-radioactive state.
+Hence, nuclear waste disposal presents a real challenge.